top of page

 For Coaches: Build Stoic Principles into Session Design and Communication

-• Use If–Then Coaching Language: e.g., “If under you’re under pressure, then what information helps you decide your actions.”
+5. Use If–Then Coaching Language: e.g., “If you’re under pressure, then what information helps you decide your actions?”

 For Parents: Stoic Support That Actually Helps Learning

-• Model Regulated Emotion: Show how to feel disappointment and choose helpful next actions.
-Especially ensuring disappointment may be the loss or miss of an opportunity and not a disappointment in the player as a person.
+3. Model Regulated Emotion: Show how to feel disappointment and choose helpful next actions.
+Ensure disappointment relates to the situation, not the player’s worth.

 Short Cautions: Don’t Weaponize Stoicism